This page features tools for members of the community and businesses to find resources before, during and after construction of the Red Line.

 During construction, IndyGo will strive to minimize disruption to businesses and residents, as well as vehicular traffic, pedestrians, and bicyclists.
-Three corridor liaisons have already begun talking one-on-one with business owners and residents to share information and listen to their concerns.
+Two corridor liaisons have already begun talking one-on-one with business owners and residents to share information and listen to their concerns.

 If you have a question or concern, please call your corridor liaison!

 Northern Corridor | From 66th & College to 38th & Meridian

 Jennifer is a traffic engineer and transportation planner at HNTB with 22 years of experience in Indianapolis.
 In fact, she and her family live in the Red Line corridor.
 Her work has included Red Line Alternatives Analysis, consulting on Safe Routes to School studies for many elementary schools in the region, and conducting a variety traffic, safety, and parking studies.